 They fit any user perfectly as they come with three pairs of silicone pads and different sized flaps.
 They stay in place while you exercise and also passively insulate you from external noise thanks to the seal they create.

-These sports helmets are IPX7 certified.
+These sports headphones are IPX7 certified.
 This means that you can submerge them in up to one meter of water.
 Bluetooth connectivity doesn't work well underwater, but it's nice to have the resistance.
 They are perfect for use in the rain and sweat is not a problem.

-Each cup integrates a multifunction button on the outer panel and the controls are divided between the two pieces.
+Each cup integrates a multifunction button on the outer panel, and the controls are divided between the two pieces.
 With the right cup you can manage playback and fast forward songs.

 With the left cup you can activate the TalkThru mode that allows you to listen to external noise or ambient mode.
 You can also answer or end calls and activate your mobile device's personal assistant.

 Each cup of the Under Armour Sport Flash X sports earbuds works independently.
-When you use one in mono mode you lose the ambient sound function, but the other controls are retained.
+When you use one in mono mode, you lose the ambient sound function, but the other controls are retained.

 They integrate Bluetooth 5.0 connectivity and support AAC and SBC codecs, but not aptX.
-They do not work with an app to equalize the sound, something we regret a bit.
+They do not work with an app to equalize the sound, something we dislike a bit.
 That said, another bonus of the Under Armour Sport Flash is that they come with a 12-month subscription to MapMyRun.

 The JBL Under Armour Sport Flash X is one of the best In-Ear sports headphones in terms of sound quality.
 The sound profile is flawless, all tonalities are perceived as clear and with good detail.